Perry County, Tennessee: Economy

 Agriculture makes up a significant portion of the economy of Perry County.
 In 2017, 287 farms were in operation, averaging 215 acre each.
 Over 35,000 acre of land were utilized for a variety of agricultural activities, including crop production, forestry, and pasture land.
 A 2018 study showed that agriculture and ag-supporting industries contributed $49.6 million to the county's economy, with 525 jobs (about 17% of total employment in the county).
 Over 23,000 acre, totaling about 10% of the county's area, are rated by the USDA as prime farmland.
 In 1999, the USDA's National Agricultural Statistics Service reported that 3,200 acre were planted in corn, 2,600 acre were planted in soybeans, and another 300 acre were left fallow as part of a conservation program.
 Additional smaller acreages were planted with sorghum, snap beans, watermelons, and sweet corn.
 Pasture and hay production utilized nearly 30,000 acre of farmland in the county.

 Mousetail Landing State Park, the largest protected area in the county, is a significant driver of regional nature tourism.
 In 2021, tourist expenditures in the county totaled $5.8 million, surpassing pre-pandemic spending by $600,000.
 This spending generated around $200,000 in local taxes, and 54 jobs totaling about $900,000 in wages were created through tourism-related employment.
 The county's other accessible protected area, the TVA-managed Lady's Bluff Small Wild Area, is a small preserve on and around Lady's Bluff on the Tennessee River north of Mousetail Landing popular with nature walkers and rock climbers.
-A third protected area, Dry Branch State Natural Area, is partially located in the far eastern corner of the county near the border of Lewis and Hickman counties, but is not open to the public.
+A third protected area, Dry Branch State Natural Area, is partially located in the far eastern corner of the county near the border of Lewis and Hickman counties.
+It is not currently open to the public, however plans were announced in June 2025 to re-designate the preserve as a state park with amenities.
 Four river outfitters are located within the county along the Buffalo River, as well as a Boy Scouts of America operated canoe base and camp, adding to the river's economic impact.
 Additionally, the Tennessee Baptist Mission Board maintains a conference center, hotel, and outdoor center on the Buffalo River near Linden.

 The Perry County Chamber of Commerce and Tourism conducts marketing efforts to draw more nature-oriented tourists to the area, using the slogan "Perry County: It's Just Our Nature".
 In 2008, the first annual Blooming Arts Festival was held in Linden in a further attempt to increase tourism.
 Only one hotel operates in Perry County, the Commodore Hotel in Linden.

 The earliest known bank in Perry County was organized by 1890 as the Linden Bank and Trust.
 It experienced a series of mergers and buyouts, and is now a branch of FirstBank.
 The other bank operating in the county, the Bank of Perry County, was organized in 1905 as the Bank of Lobelville.
 By 1975, it had opened branches in both Lobelville and Linden.